CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 ### 8.3.2 Forward Method

-The **RequestDispatcher.forward(...)** method can only be called when there is no output commited to client.
+The **RequestDispatcher.forward(...)** method can only be called when there is no output committed to client.
 If there are data in response output buffer, these data are also cleared before the forwarded servlet's `service` method.
 The response will be committed and closed by the servlet container before the `forward` method returns, i.e., this is completely handled by the forwarded servlet.
 For the forwarded servlet, except for dispatcher that is obtained by `getNamedDispatcher(...)`, container will set following attributes:

 - javax.servlet.forward.mapping
 - javax.servlet.forward.request_uri